libp2p/specs/pubsub/gossipsub/README.md

 Upon receiving a message, the router first processes the payload of the message.
 If it contains a valid message that has not been previously seen, then it publishes the message:
-- it forwards the message to every peer in `peers.floodsub[topic]`, provided it's not the source of the message
+- It forwards the message to every peer in `peers.floodsub[topic]`, provided it's not the source of the message.
 - It forwards the message to every peer in `mesh[topic]`, provided it's not the source of the message.